Datu Mustapha Datu Harun: Personal life

-Datu Mustapha was born in Kampung Limau-limauan, Kudat.
-He is of Suluk-Bajau origin (Bajau Bannaran/Bajau Kudat and not Bajau Ubian).
+Datu Mustapha or Datu Badiozaman (his original name) was born on 31 July 1918 at Kampung Limau-Limauan, Kudat.
+During his youth, he often got sick which encouraged his name to be changed from Datu Badiozaman to Datu Mustapha based on local belief that the name change can help him overcome his frequent sickness.
+He also had a nickname, Jaman.
+His father was Datu Harun bin Datu Nasaruddin and his mother was Norani Hj.
+Abdul Rahim.
+He was forth child of nine siblings-six girls and three boys: Dayang Lana, Dayang Bidari, Dayang Siti Sarah (Dayang Pindau), Datu Mustapha, Dayang Harum, Datu Muhammad, Dayang Tahiran, Datu Aliuddin and Dayang Hadjah.
+He shared a common lineage with Sayyid Capt.
+Kalingalan “Apuh Inggal” Caluang son of Caluang son of Panglima Bandahala, both tracing their ancestry back to the Sultans of Sulu.
+He is of mixed Suluk-Bajau origins (Bajau Bannaran/Bajau Kudat).

 World War II

 During World War II, he was wanted by the Japanese forces because of the rebellions he led against them, mainly in Kudat during the Japanese occupation.
 But when they could not find him, they caught his younger brother and eventually killed him because his brother would not reveal where he was hiding.
 Albert Kwok invited Mustapha to join in the Jesselton Revolt but he advised Kwok to wait and prepare, saying the time wasn't right for insurrection.
 However, Kwok was forced to launch the revolt ahead of schedule because the Chinese were going to be subjected to conscription by the Japanese.
-Kwok was joined in the revolt along with Suluks and Bajaus under Panglima Ali.
-The revolt failed and the Japanese engaged in large scale massacres of indigenous civilians, including women and children especially from the Suluks community.
+Kwok was able to gather the support of the islanders around the west coast of North Borneo compromising of Suluks, Bajaus and Binadans (Bajau Bannaran) under Panglima Ali and other Village Headman.
+The revolt was successful at first but the guerilla forces was eventually overwhelmed due to lack of support from the Allied Forces and other locals which forced Kwok and his men to surrender and executed.
+The japanese then engaged in large scale massacres of indigenous civilians, including women and children while others have to watch the man of the communities executed such as the case of the islanders community like the Suluk.

 Political career

+Mustapha founded the United Sabah National Organisation (USNO).
+Mustapha ruled USNO with an iron fist, together with two other ineffective partners in Sabah Alliance.
+It can be described that "Mustapha was USNO and USNO was Mustapha."